Certora/Documentation/docs/gambit/gambit.md

-  the `seed (default 0)` that controls the randomization of the generated mutants, and `outdir (default out)` that lets you choose where you want to dump the mutant files.
+  the `seed (default 0)` that controls the randomization of the generated mutants, and `outdir (default out)` that lets you choose where you want to output the mutant files.

 ```
 Command line arguments for running Gambit.
 Following are the main ways to run it.